 Depending on enrollment, there is also the opportunity for Voce to work with a guest clinician.

-Fridays during the semester from 4:45 to 6:00 p.m., excluding IUP semester breaks.
+Fridays during fall/spring semesters from 4:15 to 6:00 p.m. excluding Thanksgiving and spring breaks.

 Auditions are for placement in the most appropriate ensemble; all auditioning students will be placed in an ensemble.

 The Indiana Concert Band is comprised of community members of all ages, ranging from high school to retirees, as well as a variety of IUP students.
 It provides

 a rich and engaging experience for both collegiate players and community members.
 Parts are rotated throughout the semester to give all players a variety of opportunities for section and solo playing.

 Wind, brass, and percussion players, age 15 (ninth grade for the upcoming academic year) and older.

 Tuesdays during the semester from 7:00 to 9:00 p.m. excluding IUP semester breaks.